Polycystic ovary syndrome (PCOS)

 Before your appointment, make a list of:

-- Information about your periods, including how often they occur, how long they last and how heavy they are
+- Information about your periods, including how often they happen, how long they last and how heavy they are.

-- All medications, vitamins, herbs and other supplements you take, including the dosages
+- All medicines, vitamins, herbs and other supplements you take, including the amount and how often.

-- Key personal and medical information, including other health conditions, recent life changes and stressors
+- Key personal and health information, including other health conditions, recent life changes and stressors.

 Some basic questions to ask include: